jonathansayer/CV/README.md

 I understand the importance of being able to continuously learn new skills, especially in the technology industry.
 Before Makers Academy, I taught myself C++ programming.
 During Makers I was constantly learning new technologies such as Sinatra, Rails and SQL.
 During the Final project, [Detour](https://github.com/zeus-org/detour-ionic) I learned how to use the the Ionic framework to launch our app onto a mobile device.
 Most of my learning of programming has been self_taught, with the encouragement of Makers Academy, and I will continue to teach myself new skills in technology.

+#### Agile Coding Methodology

+I have a clear understanding of Agile Coding methodology.
+When an Agile approach is taken to coding, the code can be easily read by others, can be altered easily without interfering with other features and is thoroughly tested and documented.
+The final project at Makers Academy relied on using a Agile Methodology.
+We had two weeks to write a lot of code.
+This code would be read and altered by all members of our team at different time.
+The best way to guarantee a working code base by the end of the two weeks is to work in an Agile manner.
+If the code is not readable by a third party, or not test driven then there it is extremely difficult for another member of the team to alter or adapt the code for an additional feature.

 #### Test-driven Development

 All code that I write is test-driven.
 I believe that test-driving code ensures, clean, bug free code which can be easily understood by another individual.
 Tests ensure that all aspects of the code work and reduces the risk of any code being written which may over-complicate the end product.
 I have been Test Driving code since the start of my Coding Career at Makers and have never looked back.
 From my first Project at Makers, the [airport challenge], to my last project, the [Todo List Challenge](https://github.com/jonathansayer/todo_challenge) has been test driven.